opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 With peer forwarding as a core feature, pipeline authors can perform stateful aggregations on multiple Data Prepper nodes.
 When performing stateful aggregations, Data Prepper uses a hash ring to determine which nodes are responsible for processing different events based on the values of certain fields.
 Peer forwarder routes events to the node responsible for processing them.
-That node then holds all the state necessary for performing the aggregation.
+That node then holds the state necessary for performing the aggregation.

 To use peer forwarding, configure how Data Prepper discovers other nodes and the security for connections in your `data-prepper-config.yaml` file.